S&W Cafeteria: History

 The original cafeterias were located in busy downtown areas, often located near bustling theater and shopping areas.
 The early locations were quite opulent (designed in Art Deco style) and were the site of numerous local business and political gatherings.
-During the 1960s–1970s, as suburban shopping centers opened and downtowns declined, S&W followed the trend by closing their downtown locations.
+During the 1960s and 1970s, as suburban shopping centers opened and downtowns declined, S&W followed the trend by closing their downtown locations.
 In 1964, 16 locations were in operation.
 Into the 1990s, the mainstay clientele were the elderly who appreciated the home-style meals at low prices.

 In the 1960s Sherrill was under pressure to desegregate S&W Cafeteria and serve all people equally regardless of color.
 In response to this push Sherrill also received letters supporting the continued segregation of his restaurants.
 In June 1963 S&W opened its doors to all customers regardless of race.

 Branch locations

 Washington, D.C.

 The first Washington, D.C area location opened downtown in 1934; a 27000 sqft restaurant in the Washington Building, 1425 G Street, NW at New York Avenue.
 It was a regular stop for southern congressman, including Sen. Richard Russell (D-GA) and Sen. Clyde Hoey (D-NC).
 During World War II, the cafeteria served up to 9,000 daily.
 Because of a severe drop in night trade, it closed in May 1964.

 Suburban locations operated at Seven Corners Shopping Center, opening in 1956; Landmark Shopping Center, opening in 1964; and a 215000 sqft restaurant at Washington Science Center in Rockville, Maryland, opening in 1966.
 A racial ban at the Seven Corners location was lifted in August 1961, after an African official (the mayor of Dar es Salaam, Tanganyika) was refused service and the State Department intervened with a call to S&W owner Frank Sherrill.
 This location closed in 1976, when the center upgraded.
 Its closing spurred protests from longtime patrons, largely elderly, 1,000 of whom relied daily on the cafeteria for low-cost meals.
 The location reopened in 1980, at 155 Hillwood Ave., in nearby Falls Church; a new $650,000, 13000 sqft restaurant seating 400.
 The Falls Church location operated into the 1990s.
 The Landmark location featured 30 ft long, 22 ft high murals and crystal chandeliers, closed in 1986.